chrissimpkins/chug/README.md

 ### Customize the Shell Script

-Your Homebrew upgrades and cleanup are executed with a [shell script](https://github.com/chrissimpkins/chug/blob/master/src/chug.sh).
-Modify the repository `src/chug.sh` script so that it meets your needs and then follow the build instructions above to bundle a new version of the application.
+Your Homebrew upgrades and cleanup are executed with an extensively annotated [shell script](https://github.com/chrissimpkins/chug/blob/master/src/chug.sh).
+Load the shell script on your local Chug repository path `src/chug.sh` in a text editor and modify it so that it meets your needs.
+Then follow the build instructions above to bundle a new version of the application.
 Pull requests with generally useful changes are highly encouraged!

 ### Customize the Icon

 You can modify the application icon in Platypus.
-Click the cogwheel icon below the icon display in the upper left hand corner of the Platypus profile window and select any image on your system.
+Click the cogwheel icon below the icon display in the upper left hand corner of the Platypus profile window and select `Any Image File`.
+Use the menus to select any image on your system.
+It is not necessary to use the .icns format, .png files work just fine.
 Use the build instructions above to bundle your application with the new icon.

+If you create something shiny and neat, submit it as a pull request and we'll make it available to others who don't like chocolate brown on their desktop :)

 ## Issues